Tropical Storm Wutip (2025): Meteorological history

 By June 11, the depression had intensified into a tropical storm and was named Wutip by the JMA.
-This marked the fifth latest first named storm in the Western Pacific basin following Tropical Storm Nichole in 1998 (July 9), Typhoon Nepartak in 2016 (July 3), Severe Tropical Storm Wilma in 1973 (July 1), and Typhoon Sarah in 1983 (June 25).
+This marked the fifth latest first named storm in the western Pacific basin following Tropical Storm Nichole in 1998 (July 9), Typhoon Nepartak in 2016 (July 3), Severe Tropical Storm Wilda in 1973 (July 1), and Typhoon Sarah in 1983 (June 25).
 Initially, the JTWC held off on classifying the system as a tropical storm because satellite imagery showed a small, fully exposed low-level circulation center (LLCC), with only limited convection developing near the center.
 Conditions gradually improved, with warm sea surface temperatures supporting organization despite the system's limited structure.
 At 21:00 UTC on June 11, after deep convection consolidated over the LLCC, the JTWC upgraded the system to a tropical storm.
 By June 12, satellite imagery showed well-defined convective banding tightly wrapping around an obscured center.

 At 18:00 UTC on June 12, the JMA classified Wutip as a severe tropical storm as persistent convection aligned more closely with the LLCC and cloud-top temperatures dropped to -82 C. Moving westward along the southwestern edge of a mid-level subtropical high, Wutip maintained this structure until June 13, when spiral rainbands became increasingly organized around the center.
 At 03:00 UTC, the JMA assessed the storm at peak intensity with 10-minute sustained winds of 60 kn and a central pressure of 980 hPa.

 Microwave imagery revealed a developing eye feature, with convective bands wrapping around the storm's southern semicircle as it remained nearly stationary in the Gulf of Tonkin, west of Hainan, China.
 Approaching the subtropical ridge axis, Wutip curved northeastward and began accelerating.
 The storm briefly crossed the far western portion of Hainan Island, making its first landfall near Dongfang City at around 23:00 CST (15:00 UTC) on June 13 before reemerging over the Gulf of Tonkin shortly afterwards.
 On June 14, the JTWC reported that Wutip had rapidly intensified into a minimal typhoon, with one-minute sustained winds of 65 kn.
 Satellite imagery showed a compact, 15 nmi eye surrounded by shallow to moderate convective activity, though deep convection had largely dissipated.
 Later that day, Wutip made a second landfall near Leizhou City in Guangdong Province at approximately 12:30 CST (04:30 UTC).
 After that, the storm weakened into a minimal tropical storm as its eye filled in, prompting the JTWC to issue its final advisory at 09:00 UTC.
 Once inland, the JMA downgraded Wutip to a tropical depression and continued tracking it until dissipation at 12:00 UTC on June 15.